 Simon is sixteen and on the edge of everything changing, his world changing from adolescent to adult, to facing up to his sexuality and coming out, but not just yet.

 Now, his boyfriend is late and he’s sat on a cold, concrete bench waiting, waiting, waiting…

 Over twenty different days, during four weeks in spring, this story follows Simon as he navigates the difficult journey of his coming out.
 Like all journeys, this one will change him but in ways he doesn’t imagine, taking him places he didn’t expect to go.

 When I first started writing I wrote in long-hand, and wrote my stories on pads of lined white paper.

 I now mostly write straight onto my computer or laptop, but I still have found memories of filling up those empty white pages with my sprawling handwriting and tales of other people’s lives.
-This collection will contain some of my longer stories, some of them originally written on lined paper, and some of them maybe published in more than one part, so happy reading, I hope.
+So happy reading, I hope.

 The journey of a lifetime starts with one train ticket.

 Owen, nineteen and single, is finally making his journey to coming out, but this is far more difficult and complicated than the train journey he has to take from his small home town to London, the only place where he feels he can come out.
 What has led him to such an extreme move and what will he find when he arrives?

 Modern gay life is hard enough, with homophobia, bar culture and dysfunctional relationships, but how do you navigate it carrying the baggage of the ex-gay movement?

 Chris was involved with an ex-gay organisation as a teenager, after a breakdown he broke away from them.
 Now, as an adult, Chris is trying to live as an out gay man but the baggage of his past keeps pulling him back.